Mixing Concrete for a 15-Foot-Square Slab

 Lowering a Basement Floor

-Gaining an extra foot of headroom isn’t easy, but it can yield valuable living space.
+Gaining an extra foot or two of headroom in a basement isn’t easy, but it can...

 Compacting Stump Holes

 I'm about to pour a slab on a site where several stumps were removed, leaving 2- and 3-foot-deep holes about 4 feet across.
 The backhoe operator went ahead and filled in the holes with dirt from the site (sandy loam, pretty good stuff), drove over them a

 Q&A: Is It Necessary to Compact Slab Sub-Base?